An index theorem for Lorentzian manifolds with compact spacelike Cauchy boundary: Setup and notation

 \section{Setup and notation}

 We start by describing the setup of this article and collect a few standard facts on Dirac operators on Lorentzian manifolds.
-For a more detailed introduction to Lorentzian geometry see e.g.\ \cite{beem1996global,o1983semi}, for Dirac operators on semi-Riemannian manifolds see \cite{MR2121740,MR701244}.
+For a more detailed introduction to Lorentzian geometry see e.g.\ \cite{beem1996global,o1983semi}.
 Suppose that $X$ is an $(n+1)$-dimensional oriented time-oriented Lorentzian spin manifold.
 We use the convention that the metric of $X$ has signature $(-+\cdots +)$.

 A subset $\Sigma\subset X$ is called a \emph{Cauchy hypersurface} if every inextensible timelike curve in $X$ meets $\Sigma$ exactly once.
 If $X$ possesses a Cauchy hypersurface then $X$ is called \emph{globally hyperbolic}.
 All Cauchy hypersurfaces of $X$ are homeomorphic.
 We assume that $X$ is \emph{spatially compact}, i.e.\ the Cauchy hypersurfaces of $X$ are compact.
-Let $\Sigma_-,\Sigma_+\subset M$ be two disjoint smooth and spacelike Cauchy hypersurfaces.
+Let $\Sigma_-,\Sigma_+\subset X$ be two disjoint smooth and spacelike Cauchy hypersurfaces.
 W.l.o.g.\ let $\Sigma_-$ lie in the past of $\Sigma_+$.
-By \cite[Thm.~1.2]{MR2254187}\footnote{The cited theorem ensures that one given Cauchy hypersurface can be prescribed as a level set of the Cauchy temporal function.
-But its proof is local and can easily be adapted to the case of two disjoint Cauchy hypersurfaces, here $\Sigma_\pm$.} $X$ can be written as
+By \cite[Thm.~1.2]{MR2254187} (see also \cite[Thm.~1]{muller2015note}) $X$ can be written as